 The region or responsible office is considering the use of IMC 0609, Appendix M to characterize the significance of a finding unless governing SDP documents explicitly direct the use of Appendix M,

-The inspection finding involves complex technical issues (e.g., natural hazards) that would require significant resources (e.g., headquarters analysts of specialized expertise) and coordination as determined by the IFRB.
+The inspection finding involves complex technical issues (e.g., natural hazards) that would require significant or unique resources (e.g., headquarters analysts of specialized expertise) and coordination as determined by the IFRB.
 Refer to IMC 0609 Attachment 5.

 The inspection finding involves a formal Office of Investigations (OI) and Department of Justice (DOJ) investigation, and the timely resolution of the finding is impacted by the ongoing OI/DOJ investigation.

 The IFRB determined that a Planning SERP is needed.

 The Planning SERP will reach consensus on the scope, schedule, methodology, and identify staff that will perform the assessment.
-The recommendation to conduct a Planning SERP brought to an IFRB by the lead inspection branch and is approved or disapproved by the IFRB.
+The recommendation to conduct a Planning SERP should be brought to an IFRB by the lead inspection branch and is approved or disapproved by the IFRB.
 The recommendation and IFRB decision are documented on the IFRB Worksheet (Exhibit 1 of IMC 0609, Attachment 5).
-The Planning SERP should be conducted using the SERP An additional SERP is then required to arrive at a preliminary significance determination.
+The Planning SERP should be conducted using the SERP Worksheet.
+An additional SERP is then required to arrive at a preliminary significance and enforcement determination.

 Preliminary SERP to determine preliminary significance

-In order to improve timeliness associated with potentially GTG findings, the issue Sponsor should consider using a modified SERP for the reliminary SERP.
-A modified SERP is an email sent to all the SERP members by the Sponsor with a completed SERP attached.
+Once the agency is ready to move forward with a preliminary significance determination, proposed White, Yellow, Red, or GTG issues must be brought to a Preliminary SERP for approval.
+In order to improve timeliness associated with potentially GTG findings, the issue Sponsor should consider using a modified SERP for the Preliminary SERP.
+A modified SERP is an email sent to all the SERP members by the Sponsor with a completed SERP Worksheet attached.
 A modified SERP may be used as an efficiency enhancement when all the criteria below are satisfied.

 All SERP members agree to the use of the modified SERP process.

-The SERP members agree with the preliminary significance determination and violation documented in the SERP orksheet.
+The SERP members agree with the preliminary significance determination and violation documented in the SERP Worksheet.

 The proposed significance determination is White.
 This process is not allowed for Yellow or Red findings.

+The case does not involve novel or precedent-setting enforcement action and does not involve complicated technical issues where the staff expects considerable dialogue before reaching alignment.